How to become graduate faculty

 The role of the graduate committee is to provide guidance and mentoring to the graduate student with respect to their graduate education.
 This includes guidance on the selection of courses, i.e. the program of study, guidance on the knowledge requirements for their discipline, i.e. the comprehensive examination, and guidance with respect to the development of their research expertise, i.e. the professional paper, thesis or dissertation.
 By providing guidance and mentoring, the graduate committee sets forth appropriate academic standards and rigor.

 All committee members should be afforded the opportunity to provide guidance as defined above under the role of the graduate committee (program of study, comprehensive examinations, professional paper, thesis/dissertation).
 The degree of guidance on these matters from the graduate school representative may vary depending on how closely the graduate school representative is allied to the student's area of specialization.
 However, the graduate school representative is always charged to represent the Graduate School as a participant in the student's academic endeavors.

 To ensure that members of graduate faculty continue to meet the criteria for graduate faculty status as outlined in section I above, the Graduate School shall direct the respective graduate programs to: (1) update their list of graduate faculty members annually and (2) review the standing of their graduate faculty members regularly and recommend whether each member should continue or not continue as graduate faculty.

 To ensure that correct and up-to-date information is available for all Graduate Faculty members, the following administrative requirements must be followed.

-- Graduate Program Director or Department Chair will submit a memorandum to Graduate Dean David Zeh (either thru campus mail or email email@example.com) requesting the faculty member be listed as a graduate faculty member for that department or program.
+- Graduate Program Director or Department Chair will complete the online nomination form requesting the faculty member be listed as a graduate faculty member for that department or program.

-- The following information must be included on the memo or in the email.
+- The following information must be submitted using the online form: